madeden/blogposts/k8s-bare-metal/readme.md

 next-server 192.168.1.250;
 ```

-and the second is a generic configuration file for iPXE boot on the router.
+and the [second](/router/config/scripts/ipxe-green.conf) is a generic configuration file for iPXE options on the router.

 ```
-$ cat /config/ipxe-option-space.conf
+ubnt@ubnt# vi /config/ipxe-option-space.conf

 # Declare the iPXE/gPXE/Etherboot option space
 option space ipxe;